Paul Dvorak, Special Agent In Charge, U.S. Secret Service, Indianapolis Field Office.

-Dottie is the Directory for Security for the Fort Wayne Community Schools (FWCS) and is responsible for the safety and security of approximately 30,000 students, 4,500 employees and 63 buildings.
+Dottie has provided violence prevention training and consulting both nationally and internationally for the past 3 decades.
+She is recently retired as the Directory for Security for the Fort Wayne Community Schools (FWCS) where she was responsible for the safety and security of approximately 30,000 students, 4,500 employees and 63 buildings.

 Pior to joining FWCS, Dottie was a 31 year veteran of the Fort Wayne City Police Department where she held the rank of Deputy Chief and served as the Director of Training for the Fort Wayne Police Training Center.
 She has advanced training in hostage negotiations, mental illness, supervision, internal affairs investigations and family violence.
 Dottie is a 2003 graduate of the National FBI Academy Session #212.

 Dottie is a recognized expert on family violence and provides training and consulting on prevention of family violence nationally and internationally for organizations such as the International Association of Women Police, National District Attorneys Association, Indiana Coalition Against Domestic Violence and the Indiana Law Enforcement Training Board.